Glass v. Louisiana: Subsequent developments

 Despite the failure of Glass v.
-Louisiana, electrocution has now been retired as a method of execution in most US states and none of the states retaining it uses it as their primary execution method.
+Louisiana, electrocution has now been retired as a method of execution in most US states and except for South Carolina, none of the states retaining it uses it as their primary execution method as of 2025.
+Despite re-introducing the method in 2021, South Carolina has yet to conduct executions by electrocution since the state's last judicial electrocution in 2008.